vanessa-pc/mark-react-spa-demo--fetch-from-api/README.md

 It is possible to [write a utility function that's a type-safe version of `fetch`](https://www.carlrippon.com/type-safe-data-fetching-with-unknown/), using the `unknown` type.

+We're not going to do this now - for now, we'll simply encourage you to have _healthy scepticism_ about the `any` typing of the JSON body you get back from `fetch`, because _it is not type-safe_.

 ### Avoiding the temptation of `any`

 It can be very tempting to reach for `any` to make a TypeScript error go away - but you're not really fixing the problem if you do this.
 TypeScript errors are warning us about things which are likely to cause bugs or break in production.
 The `any` type is a bit like closing your eyes, sticking your hands over your ears and going "LA LA LA I CAN'T HEAR OR SEE ANY PROBLEMS LALALA ALL IS FINE" - it doesn't actually treat the underlying issue.